Phil Martelli: Personal life

-Martelli is married to the former Judy Marra, who played on two national championship basketball teams at Immaculata College.
+Martelli is married to Judy Marra, who played on two national championship basketball teams at Immaculata College.
 In 2014, Marra's Immaculata teams were inducted into the Naismith Memorial Basketball Hall of Fame.
 Martelli is close friends with long time University of Connecticut women's basketball coach Geno Auriemma.
 His son, Phil Jr., has served as the head coach of the VCU’s men's basketball team since March 25, 2025.
 His other son, Jimmy, serves as an assistant coach on the Penn State University men's basketball team.

 Martelli has served as president of the National Association of Basketball Coaches' (NABC) Board of Directors; as a member of the NCAA Division I Men's Basketball Ethics Coalition; and on the NCAA Division I Oversight Committee.

+Honors

-In 2021, he received the NABC Guardians of the Game Award for Leadership.
+In 2021, Martelli received the National Association of Basketball Coaches Guardians of the Game Award for Leadership.
 In 2016, CollegeInsider.com presented Martelli with the Gene Bartow Award for outstanding achievement and contributions to the game.

 Martelli served as chair of the Coaches vs. Cancer National Council for 12 years, and as the co-chair of the Philadelphia chapter of that organization.
 In 2017, he was the co-recipient of the American Cancer Society's Circle of Honor Award with Fran Dunphy of Temple University.
 Martelli and Dunphy led a group of Philadelphia area coaches in becoming one of the top fundraising groups in the country.

 Martelli has been awarded honorary doctorates from Widener University (2004), Cabrini College (2006) and Immaculata University (2010).